How to Increase Your Productivity By Doing Less

 - Use your computer’s “notes” app

 There are many more options, each with pros and cons.
-Stick with what works for you and you’ll see how you get more done, simply because you spend less time looking for stuff or to learn a new system every other week and more time working.
+Stick with what works for you, and you’ll see how you get more done, simply because you spend less time looking for stuff or learning a new system every other week and more time working.

 #5.
 Buffering…